zigius/docs/content/docs/reference/pkg/kubernetes/meta/v1/status.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The field of the resource that has caused this error, as named by its JSON serialization.
+    <dd>The field of the resource that has caused this error, as named by its JSON serialization.
 May include dot and postfix notation for nested attributes.
 Arrays are zero-indexed.
 Fields may appear more than once in an array of causes due to fields having multiple errors.
 Optional.

 Examples:
-  "name" - the field "name" on the current resource "items[0].name" - the field "name" on the first array entry in "items"{{% /md %}}</dd>
+  "name" - the field "name" on the current resource "items[0].name" - the field "name" on the first array entry in "items"</dd>

     <dt class="property-optional"
             title="Optional">